randombangaloreguy/mac_address_manufacturer_lookup/README.md

 - Parses manufacturer data from Wireshark's manuf file.
 - Supports 24, 28, and 36-bit MAC address prefixes.
 - Provides a simple command-line interface to lookup manufacturers by MAC address.
+- find_manufacturer() function can be integrated to existing C source code without much efforts to lookup the manufacturer offline.

 ## Usage